NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 - two copies, delivered in person.

-Keep a copy of the NR4 slips for your records.
+Keep the information from the NR4 slips in your records.

 The NR4 Summary records the totals of amounts that you report on NR4 slips and on Form NR601, Non-Resident Ownership Certificate – Withholding Tax, and Form NR602, Non-Resident Ownership Certificate – No Withholding Tax.